Mastagoon/dumb-text-server/README.md

-# Dumb Text Storage Server
+G# Dumb Text Storage Server

 This is a simple Go-based HTTP server that allows clients to:
 - Generate unique files